tupl-tufts/rdl/README.md

 # Static Type Checking

-RDL has experimental support (note: this is not part of any released gem yet) for static type checking.
+RDL has experimental support (note: this is in beta release) for static type checking.
 As mentioned in the introduction, calling `type` with `typecheck_now: true` statically type checks the body of the annotated method body against the given signature.
 If the method has already been defined, RDL will try to check the method immediately.
 Otherwise, RDL will statically type check the method as soon as it is loaded.

 Often method bodies cannot be type checked as soon as they are loaded because they refer to classes, methods, and variables that have not been created yet.
 To support these cases, `type` can be called with `typecheck: true`, which will delay checking the method's type until the method is called.
 Currently these checks are not cached, so expect a big performance hit for using this feature.

 To perform type checking, RDL needs source code, which it gets by parsing the file containing the to-be-typechecked method.
-Hence, static type checking does not work in `irb` since RDL has no way of finding the file.
-RDL currently uses the [parser Gem](https://github.com/whitequark/parser).
-RDL also uses the parser gem's amazing diagnostic output facility to print type error messages.
+Hence, static type checking does not work in `irb` since RDL has no way of getting the source.
+RDL currently uses the [parser Gem](https://github.com/whitequark/parser) to parse Ruby source code.
+(And RDL uses the parser gem's amazing diagnostic output facility to print type error messages.)

-By their nature, static type checkers are conservative: They may reject some programs as type-incorrect even though those programs would have no type errors at run time.
-RDL's static type checker has several unusual features to help it be less conservative than standard type checkers, as discussed next.
+Next we discuss some special features of RDL's type system and some of its limitations.

-## Variable Types
+## Types for Variables

 In a standard type system, local variables have one type throughout a method or function body.
 For example, in C and Java, declaring `int x` means `x` can only be used as an integer.
 However, in Ruby, variables need not be declared before they are used.
 Thus, by default, RDL treats local variables *flow-sensitively*, meaning at each assignment to a local variable, the variable's type is replaced by the type of the right hand side.
 For example: